bevyengine/atomicow/README.md

 ## Contributing

-This crate is maintained by the Bevy Engine, but is intended to be tiny, stable, zero-dependency, and broadly useful.
+This crate is maintained by the Bevy Engine, and is intended to be tiny, stable, zero-dependency, and broadly useful.
 Issues and pull requests are genuinely welcome!